 1 Where annual superannuation contributions exceed \$25,000 executives can elect to have some or all of the superannuation contributions above \$25,000 paid as salary rather than superannuation.

-The proportion of performance related remuneration is bonuses and share based payments divided by total remuneration.
+The proportion of performance related remuneration is bonuses and performance rights divided by total remuneration.